octoenergy/tentaclio/README.md

 Caveats:
 * the typing of the `pickle.dump` function is not consistent with its documentation and actual implementation, so you'll have to comment `# type: ignore` in order to use a `Writer` when calling `dump`.

-## Pandas functions compatible with our Reader and Writer protocols.
+## Pandas functions compatible with our Reader and Writer protocols

 Anything that expects a _filepath_or_buffer_.
 The full list of io functions for pandas is [here](https://pandas.pydata.org/pandas-docs/stable/io.html#io-sql), although they are not fully documented, i.e. parquet works even though it's not documented.